Alibaba-backed Best to list delivery business in Hong Kong -sources

 HONG KONG, Aug 12 (Reuters) - Alibaba-backed Best Inc BEST.N is seeking a Hong Kong listing for its express delivery and freight delivery businesses, keen to boost its valuation and establish an investor base closer to China, said three sources with knowledge of the matter.

-The Hangzhou-based company, which has been unhappy with its New York valuation, decided not to include smaller units such as its supply chain management and cloud businesses in the Hong Kong listing as seeking a valuation for just the two delivery units would be more straightforward, one of the sources said
+The Hangzhou-based company, which has been unhappy with its New York valuation, decided not to include smaller units such as its supply chain management business in the Hong Kong listing as seeking a valuation for just the two delivery units would be more straightforward, one of the sources said

 The two units brought in nearly $4 billion in revenue last year, around 80% of the company's overall revenue.